Andrea Barlesi

-Andrea Barlesi (born 15 June 1991, in Paris) is a Belgian-Italian racing driver, but runs with a Belgian racing license.
+Andrea Barlesi (born 15 June 1991, in Paris) is a Belgian-Italian racing driver who runs under a Belgian racing licence.
 He has won the 2010 Formula Le Mans season with DAMS.
 He was accompanied by Alessandro Cicognani and Gary Chalandon.
 In 2012, he is running one of SUNRED Engineering cars in World Touring Car Championship.

 Early career

 He has won the French Karting Championship a Europe Kart Championship twice (2007 and 2008).
 He won Belgium Karting Championship once (2007).

 In 2009 he was third on the Clio Junior Cup Championship with 5 podiums.

 Formula Le Mans

 In 2010, Barlesi, joined the field with DAMS winning one race, Hungaroring.
 He eventually won the championships with only two points of difference.

 Blancpain Endurance Series

 In 2011, Barlesi did 4 rounds of the championship with Gulf Racing running with a Lamborghini Gallardo GT3 for GT3 Pro-Am category.
 He scored 6 points on the season finale at Silverstone alongside Frédéric Fatien.